 Get Perfect Posture with Clinical Somatics

-Join Clinical Somatic Educator Sarah Warren St. Pierre as she guides you through a Clinical Somatics movement class in the comfort of your home.
+Join Clinical Somatic Educator Sarah Warren St. Pierre as she guides you through a class of Clinical Somatics posture exercises in the comfort of your home.

 Did you know that most poor posture is the result of chronically tight muscles?